stellaselena/pg6300-quiz-exam/README.md

 |`GET` /categories| returns all categories
 |`GET` /quizzes | returns all quizzes
 |`GET` /randomQuiz | returns a random quiz
-|`POST` /quiz | requires user to be admin, question, answers, correct answer and category, returns the id of the quiz
+|`POST` /quiz | requires admin, question, answers, correct answer and category, returns id
-|`PUT` /quiz | requires user to be admin, id, question, answers, correct answer and category
+|`PUT` /quiz | requires admin, id, question, answers, correct answer and category
-|`POST` /match | requires user to be logged in, userId & score, returns id of match
+|`POST` /match | requires user to be logged in, userId & score, returns match id
 |`PUT` /match | requires user to be logged in, matchId ,userId & score
-|`POST` /matches | requires user to be logged in,  player is added to the queue if empty, otherwise match will be initialised with player from the queue / the player will be added to the initialised match
+|`POST` /matches | requires user to be logged in, if queue is not empty match will be initialised with player from queue / player will be added to the initialised match
-|`POST` /startmatch | requires user to be logged in and to be the first player who initiated the match
+|`POST` /startmatch | requires user to be logged in and first player who initiated the match

 ## How to
 1. `npm install` to install dependencies